Predicting typhoon intensity using ocean surface temperatures | HappeningNow.news

 Every year in the West Pacific, as summer ends and September rolls around, typhoons are not far behind.
 Typhoons are the most impactful extreme weather events affecting Japan and East Asia, and due to climate change, extremely strong typhoons are becoming more frequent.
 In order to adapt critical infrastructure to these massive storms and protect coastal areas, accurate accounting for their future impact is essential.

-Read full article →
+Read full article on PHYS

-AI summaries can be wrong sometimes—always verify important details using the source link below.
+AI summaries can be wrong sometimes—always verify important details using the source article.